| |

 Hartford he worked at WRC Washington, WMEX Boston, WFIL

-radio and television in Philadelphia, NBC Monitor and
+radio and television in Philadelphia, and NBC Monitor.

-and NBC.
+Mutual and NBC.

-passed away July 26, 1998 at the age of 55 while vacationing
+on July 26, 1998 at the age of 55 while vacationing

 |